-Ambulatory Surgical Centers licensed in the State of Florida are required to have a Florida licensed health care risk manager.
-The following is information about the risk management requirements to provide guidance to the surgical center administrative staff in working with a licensed risk manager to achieve and maintain compliance.
+Ambulatory Surgical Centers licensed in the State of Florida are required to have a risk management program.
+The following is information about the risk management requirements to provide guidance to the surgical center administrative staff to achieve and maintain compliance.